catamphetamine/react-pages/README-ADVANCED.md

 ...
 ```

-Notice the extraction of these two configuration parameters (`reduxEventNaming` and `reduxPropertyNaming`) into a separate file `react-website-redux.js`: this is done to break circular dependency on `./react-website.js` file because the `routes` parameter inside `./react-website.js` is the `./routes.js` file which `import`s React page components which in turn `import` action creators which in turn would import `./react-website.js` hence the circular (recursive) dependency (same goes for the `reducer` parameter inside `./react-website.js`).
+Notice the extraction of these two configuration parameters (`reduxEventNaming` and `reduxPropertyNaming`) into a separate file `react-website-redux.js`: this is done to break circular dependency on `./react-website.js` file because the `routes` parameter inside `./react-website.js` is the `./routes.js` file which `import`s React page components which in turn `import` action creators which in turn would import `./react-website.js` hence the circular (recursive) dependency (same goes for the `reducers` parameter inside `./react-website.js`).

 ## `@preload()`